News & Events

 Please introduce yourself

-My name is Haniye Kashgarani a Senior Computational Scientist in RCAC.
+My name is Haniye Kashgarani a Senior AI Scientist in RCAC.
 My background is in CS, and I specialize in high-performance computing, artificial intelligence, algorithm selection and combinatorial optimization.

 What do you do?